 Since its formation in 1995, the Agency has published detailed information on its scientific assessment work, through the European public assessment report (EPAR), a unique tool among medicines regulators in describing the basis for opinions on how medicines should be used.
 Over the subsequent years, the Agency has worked towards increasing the level of openness over how it works, through publication of information on its scientific and non-scientific operations and a continuous effort to explain its decisions and procedures.

 European Union (EU) law sets the minimum level of transparency that the Agency must apply.
-However, in many areas, the Agency has decided to go beyond what law requires, so that it can provide as much information to the public as possible, as for example, the publication of clinical data submitted by industry to support their marketing applications for human medicines under the centralised procedure.
+However, in many areas, the Agency has decided to go beyond what the law requires, so that it can provide as much information to the public as possible, as, for example, the publication of clinical data submitted by industry to support their marketing applications for human medicines under the centralised procedure.
 In all cases, it takes care to balance this with the protection of commercially confidential information and personal data.

 This page summarises the types of information that the Agency releases proactively on its activities.
 In addition, the public has the right to request information and documents from the Agency in accordance with its rules on access to documents and on access to information.